bennett-nguyen/marlb/README.md

 <br>
 Interpret a file to sounds using the command:
 <br>
-`python random_proj.py -m interpret -f path/to/file`
+`python marlb.py -m interpret -f path/to/file`
 <br>
 <br>
-There's a script file I wrote in this repository, it's `hello_world.txt` so do:
+There's a script file I wrote in this repository, it's `hello_world.marble` so do:
 <br>
-`python random_proj.py -m interpret -f hello_world.txt`
+`python marlb.py -m interpret -f hello_world.marble`
 <br>to run the script file

 # Syntax